cmu-phil/tetrad-manual-rtd/docs/algorithms/cdnod.md

 ## Summary

-`Cdnod` is a **PC-style constraint-based algorithm** for **nonstationary or distribution-shifted data**, treating a continuous change index C as an exogenous driver of changes and returning a **CPDAG over X and C** using CD-NOD-inspired collider decisions, with full support for Tetrad’s background knowledge and tools.
+`CD-NOD` is a **PC-style constraint-based algorithm** for **nonstationary or distribution-shifted data**, treating a continuous change index C as an exogenous driver of changes and returning a **CPDAG over X and C** using CD-NOD-inspired collider decisions, with full support for Tetrad’s background knowledge and tools.